landfill-eforms/landfill-web-app/README.md

 2. Go to File->Open Folder... and select the `landfill-web-app/client` folder.

 After this step, you should see the contents of the `landfill-web-app/client` folder in the Explorer pane.
 #### Install Angular-CLI
 If your machine does not have Angular-CLI installed, you will need to install it.
 You can skip this step if Angular-CLI is already installed.

 1. Open the Visual Studio Code built in console by pressing `CTRL+~`.
-2. Type `npm install -g angular-cli` and hit enter to install Angular-CLI.
+2. Run the command `npm install -g angular-cli` to install Angular-CLI.

 #### Install npm Dependencies
 1. Open the Visual Studio Code built in console by pressing `CTRL+~`, if its not already opened.
-2. cd into the `landfill-web-app/client` folder.
+2. Make sure that the current working directory is the `landfill-web-app/client` folder.
-3. Run `npm install` to install the project dependencies.
+3. Run the command `npm install` to install the project dependencies.

 ### Back-End Server
 1. Start Eclipse.